solventator/plugin-Solvator/README.md

 # plugin-Solvator# plugin-Solvator

 Place the whole folder in the plugins directory of Olex2.
+You will find this in util/pyUtil/PluginLib.
+The folder should be called plugin-Solvator.
-You may also need to edit the file <plugins.xld>, located in the main Olex2 application.
+In the main contents folder of Olex2, you may already have a file called plugins.xld.
+If not, create one.

-The plugins.xld file should be a plain text file and contain this: (although you may have other plugins present):
+The plugins.xld file should be a plain text file and look like this: (although you may have other plugins present in additon to Solvator):

 <Plugin
 \<Solvator>